adamtow/cronios/documentation.md

 # Version History
 - 1.0.0 (2018-12-30) - Initial release.
 - 1.0.1 (2018-12-30) - Fixed error when after running Check for Updates.
-- 1.0.2 (2019-01-19) - Additional options added to cron jobs: Priority, Lock Detection, and Exclude From Success Notifications.
+- 1.1.0 (2019-01-19) - Additional options added to cron jobs: Priority, Lock Detection, and Exclude From Success Notifications.
 Crontab is sorted according to active status, priority and description.
-Techniques for keeping Cronios alive (Speak Quick Beep) and being notified when it stops running (Cronios Watcher via Scriptable).
+Added Keep-Alive Beep feature and Cronios Watcher support with Scriptable.
 Auto Save of cron jobs from the New/Edit Cron Job screen.
 New icon set.
 Bug fixes.

 <span id="license" class="section-header"></span>
 # License